WISK is the bar specialist. LineNow is the bar specialist's bar specialist's procurement layer.

 WISK (often branded as WISK AI) is a restaurant and bar inventory platform with a strong specialty in beverage / liquor inventory — bottle-level scanning, pour analytics, theoretical-vs-actual variance for bar programs.
-LineNow is a closed-loop procurement platform — the full buying workflow handles itself, from placing the order to parsing the supplier's reply to updating inventory.
+LineNow is a closed-loop procurement platform built around a living purchase order — the buying workflow stays connected, from placing the order to parsing the supplier's reply to updating inventory.

 WISK has a real specialty in bottle-level scanning for bar programs.
 LineNow is the broader procurement system.
 The pairing or choice depends on whether bottle-level precision is your operational constraint.